By Rochelle Murty, Navy Spouse

 ON-POST AMENITIES & Schools

-All public schools are part of the Hawaii Department of Education.
+Public schools are part of the Hawaii Department of Education.
 If you have school-age children, a great place to start in finding a school is to contact the School Liaison Officer for your respective branch.
 The SLO can assist in getting your child registered.
 Hawaii does not have any DoD schools, but there are many public, private, and charter schools to choose from, as well as a large homeschooling community on the island.
 Just a heads up: most schools and childcare centers require a negative Tuberculosis test to enroll.

 Moving to Hawaii is a process with a few more factors than your typical stateside PCS.
 It requires some extra planning when it comes to shipping your pets, vehicles, and even your household goods.